-Rubin aims to scale up alert production during commissioning with the aim of beginning routine Alert Production as soon as is feasible following System First Light (§ 7).
+Rubin aims to scale up alert production during commissioning with the aim of beginning early Alert Production over a progressively increasing fraction of the sky as soon as is feasible following Rubin First Light (§ 7).
 RTN-061 describes the criteria for sending the first Rubin alerts.
 Once begun, Alert Production will then proceed continuously into the full LSST survey.
-Alerts generated during the early science period may be produced with higher latency, and access to images and the PPDB may not be immediately available.
-During the first phases of Alert Production, alert packets for moving objects might not include the associated historical source records , and parameters such as phase curve slope (G) would be empty until sufficient detections exist to derive them.
+Alerts generated during the early science period may be produced with higher latency, and access to images and the PPDB may not be available during this phase.
+During commissioning and early Operations periods, alert packets for moving objects might not include the associated historical source records , and parameters such as phase curve slope (G) would be empty until sufficient detections exist to derive them.

-Table 4 lists the various alert and prompt processing data products currently planned at each phase of alert production during commissioning and the first two years of the LSST survey.
-Phase 1 covers the commissioning period and phase 2 covers early survey operations.
 During routine LSST operations, prompt image data products, including raw images, processed single visit images (PVIs), difference images, and template images, will be made available no earlier than 80 hours following camera readout.
 During the first 6 months of the LSST, prompt PVIs and difference images may be released with higher latency as Rubin continues to understand data quality and scale up services.